-Hyperhidrosis is a condition where the body produces excess sweat.
+Hyperhidrosis is the name of the condition where by the body produces excess sweat.
 There are two types of hyperhidrosis: primary and secondary.
-For primary, although it’s not clear why it develops, it’s thought to be the result of a problem with part of the nervous system.
-It’s possible that your genes may also play a role.
+It’s not clear why primary hyperhidrosis develops, though it’s thought to be the result of a problem with part of your nervous system.
+Your genes may also play a role.
 Secondary hyperhidrosis can be caused by pregnancy, the menopause, anxiety, certain medications and some infections.
-The treatment we administer works by injecting Botox®.
-It blocks the signals to the sweat glands and reduces the amount of sweat you produce.

-The product we use for Hyperhydrosis is Botox, commonly used for the treatment of fine lines and wrinkles in the face.
-In the case of Hyperhydrosis it blocks the signals to the sweat glands which are over producing sweat, to reduce the excess amount.
+The product we use for Hyperhidrosis is Botox®, which is more commonly used for the treatment of fine lines and wrinkles in the face.
+In the case of Hyperhydrosis, Botox® blocks the signals to the sweat glands that are over producing sweat, which reduces your excess sweat.

 Botox® is injected directly into the areas responsible for sweat production.
 We use an ultra-fine needle which is virtually painless, so you won’t need anaesthetic.

 What areas of my body can be treated?

 The underarms are the most commonly treated area, but please feel free to discuss with our medical injectors about any other areas of the body that you might like to have treated.

 What results can I expect from hyperhidrosis treatment?

 Our treatment prevents the over-production of sweat.
 Many clients note the results can last up to one year, but this is dependent on the individual.
 The onset of the effects of Botox® takes around seven to 14 days and can last up to 12 months, depending on the individual.